hersok/ocean/README.md

 ### What is a short summary of this project?

 Open-Hardware Concentration Estimation and Numeration, O.C.E.A.N., is an open-hardware device for measuring the cell concentration of fish germplasm samples to provide quality management in cryogenic research processes.
 The cryopreservation of fish and aquatic species’ germplasm is central to food security, biomedical research, and for maintaining genetic biodiversity.
 At present, the aquatic species cryopreservation process is impeded by the absence of low-cost, accessible devices for concentration measurement of low-volume samples.
 O.C.E.A.N. is an open-hardware device that seeks to address the current barriers to concentration measurement, as current methods may be expensive, time-intensive, and exclusive to select processing centers.
 Our device can be successfully used to generate a calibration curve for known concentrations.
 After generating this curve, the device makes it possible to measure the concentration of 5 µL fish sperm samples.
 The 3D Design files are openly available for download on GitHub, allowing for anyone with access to a 3D-printer, photocell, LED, and Arduino UNO board, to replicate and iterate on our results.

+### Open-source License

+This open hardware project is licensed by the Creative Commons `Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)` License